Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/configure-genus-server--step-by-step.md

 **Step 1 - Assign a Web Server Certificate**

-Genus App Services recommends using secure HTTP communication between any clients and the Genus App Services application server.
+Genus Services recommends using secure HTTP communication between any clients and the Genus Services application server.

 If you do <span style="FONT-STYLE: italic">not want to use secure HTTP communication, skip the rest of this step.